dmarx/ai-themed-card-game/README.md

 **playtesting notes**

 data represented by consumed tokens that are organized and combined into a "buit" model. each turn, compute must be committed to "build" the model from its component data.
 The model recipe should have a "RAM" threshold or some such which bottlenecks the rate at which compute can be utilized (or data consumed? both?) to assemble the model

+compute committed to trained models generates raw data.

+upgraded models can generate refined data and/or refine raw data.

 models can be distributed as cards from the deck. the card isn't the model: it's a training recipe.